-The Company, its subsidiaries and joint operation (together referred to as the "Group") produces, processes and sells agricultural products and its business activities are conducted mainly in Ukraine.
+The Company, its subsidiaries and joint operations (together referred to as the "Group") produces, processes and sells agricultural products and its business activities are conducted mainly in Ukraine.

-The number of employees of the Group as at 30 June 2018 was 602 employees (31 December 2017: 565 employees).
+The number of employees of the Group as at 30 June 2019 was 475 employees (31 December 2018: 566 employees).